Material-Blazor/Material.Blazor/Material.Blazor/Components/DatePicker/MBDatePicker.md

 with longer month names.
 We are therefore likely to relax the component's density, which should improve usability.
 We have deviated from the specification by adding an "undo" button to return to the current selected date.
 There is no "today" button, which is not in the Material Theme specification.

-The SupressDefaultDate parameter is checked in OnInitialized Async and not in SetParametersAsync.
+The SuppressDefaultDate parameter is checked in OnInitialized Async and not in SetParametersAsync.
 Therefore a change will not be detected (and makes little sense for the component).